 Most legal clinics do not cater to walk-ins (i.e. you usually need to register first).
 Even for clinics which permit walk-ins, call first to confirm they are available for consultation.
 These clinics are typically run by volunteers, and schedules are subject to change.

-Alternatively, if you would like to work through the emotional issues surrounding your marriage, consider speaking to a helpliner at AWARE or have a counselling session with one of their counselors (Mondays to Fridays, 3pm to 9:30pm).
-There is a minimum charge of $20 per session if you are not working or your monthly salary is $2,000, and the maximum charge is $80 if you are earning a higher salary.
-The cost of counselling is 1% of your monthly salary per session.
+If you would like to work through the emotional issues surrounding your marriage, consider speaking to a helpliner at AWARE or have a counselling session with one of their counselors.

 It can be distressing to experience difficulties in your marriage, your family, or with parenting.
 When you are feeling overwhelmed, your work, relationships, physical and emotional health may also be affected.
 In collaboration with the Ministry of Social and Family Development (MSF), the Community Psychology Hub (CPH) has developed an online counselling service for individuals facing marital, divorce, parenting, and/or family difficulties.

 - Conducted over live chat, email and/or phone